Skip to content

 Terminal 3 – Image from Youtube

-✈️ Terminal 1 – Regional flights and Azul Linhas Aéreas
+✈️ Terminal 1 – Domestic flights (Azul Linhas Aéreas)

 • Destination: Domestic and regional flights.